Roasted green beans with Parmesan and basil are crispy and so flavorful. Turn a few ordinary ingredients into an extra special side dish.

 - Olive Oil: A bit of oil is necessary to roast vegetables.
 If you prefer a different type of oil, go for it.

-- Salt and Pepper: Use coarse freshly ground black pepper and coarse sea salt if you can.
+- Salt and Pepper: Use coarse freshly ground black pepper and coarse sea salt or coarse kosher salt if you can.
 They provide the most flavor.

 - Dried Basil: Nothing fancy here, just dried basil leaves from your pantry.
 If you’d rather use fresh, add it after roasting instead of before.